reelmatt/reelmatt.github.io/projects.md

 PyWorkflow.
 * Assisted the team with Docker containerization.
 * Assisted the team with the CLI interface to allow for batch execution of saved workflows.
-* Setup a CI pipeline to run automated unit tests with GitHub Actions.
+* Set up a CI pipeline to run automated unit tests with GitHub Actions.

 ## [Harvard Catalyst Tools](https://github.com/Harvard-Catalyst-PGE/hcat-tools) (Private repo)
 The goal of these tools is to help simplify common tasks for myself and colleagues at my